bsh90/bsh90.github.io/about.markdown

 I am Bahar.
 A software developer whom has studied M.Sc Physics in Berlin.
 I've worked with Java and Python last several years.

-I like to share here what trigger my interest and I would like to write about them.
+I like to share here what trigger my interest and I would like to write about.